Serve as eyes and ears for the Chicago River

-While most people see the Chicago River as a wonderful natural resource that deserves our care, we still have problems with illicit dumping, combined sewer overflows, and impacts from garbage that is carried to the river when it rains.
-Sometime there are also dead fish or wild animals that need help.
+While most people see the Chicago River as a wonderful natural resource that deserves our care, we still have problems with illicit dumping, littering, and garbage carried to the river when it rains.
+Sometimes there are even wild animals that need help.

 - For floating garbage, fly dumping or other illegal activities in Chicago, call the City of Chicago at 311.